What is Safe Journey Sanctum (SJS)?

 What does harm reduction mean in the context of psychedelics?

-Harm reduction is an approach that provides education, peer support and safe spaces to reduce potential harms associated with non‑ordinary states.
-We offer care services at events, helping anyone in need of emotional support.
-Our sanctuaries are comfortable and well‑lit, with pillows, cushions, art supplies and volunteers who listen without judgment.
-By transforming difficult experiences into opportunities for learning and growth, harm‑reduction practices honour individual journeys without encouraging substance use.
+Harm reduction provides education, peer support and safe spaces to reduce potential harms associated with non-ordinary states.
+At events, we offer comfortable sanctuaries with pillows, art supplies and compassionate volunteers who listen without judgment.
+By transforming difficult experiences into opportunities for learning and growth, harm-reduction practices honor individual journeys without encouraging substance use.

 How can I prepare for a festival or event experience?